falconsmilie/phospy/docs/parity.md

 # Parity Model

-This document explains what parity means in PhosPy, where parity evidence currently exists, and where it does not.
+This document covers the fixture-backed test suite: what parity means in this repository, how to run it, and which options change the pytest output you see.

-PhosPy is an unofficial Python port of selected PhosR workflow components.
-Some parts of the project are tested directly against R-generated fixtures, while newer native workflow pieces are better described as PhosR-style implementations with targeted fixture-backed seams rather than blanket claims of numerical equivalence.

 ## What Parity Means Here

-In this repository, parity means that a specific Python path has been compared against outputs generated from the R package and shown to agree within the limits of the fixture-backed tests for that path.
+In this repository, parity means that a specific Python path has been compared against outputs generated from the R package and shown to agree within the limits of the committed fixture-backed tests for that path.

-Parity in this project is therefore:
+Parity here is:

 - explicit
 - test-backed